dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 ---
 layout: post
 title: "Making use of RxJS in Angular"
 description: "Angular is built on the top of RxJS.
-It can be helpful for the app, too."
+Learn how you can make use of RxJS in your Angular apps for a clearer and more maintainable codebase."
 date: 2016-09-14 10:00
 author:
   name: "Wojciech Kwiatek"